Jury Duty: Federal

 - Employment in the US generally is at-will, meaning either the employer or the employee can terminate the employment relationship for any reason or no reason at all.
 Terminations for discriminatory reasons or for reasons that contravene any public policy, however, are illegal.
 See Public Policy Exception to At-Will Doctrine.

-- The Jury System Improvements Act was enacted in 1978 to ensure that federal courts would have adequate juror participation.
-Many states have equivalent or similar statutes that serve a similar purpose.
-Those statutes prohibit employers from taking adverse action against an employee whose absence from work is due to jury service obligations.
+- The purpose behind the Jury System Improvements Act is to ensure that federal courts have adequate juror participation.
+Many states have equivalent or similar laws that serve a similar purpose.
+Those laws prohibit employers from taking adverse action against an employee whose absence from work is due to jury service obligations.
 Termination of an employee for absence due to jury duty can form the basis of a public policy discharge claim by an at-will employee.
-See Public Policy Exception to At-Will Doctrine; State Requirements.
+See Public Policy Exception to At-Will Doctrine.

 - Employers may not discipline employees who properly take time off for jury duty, and cannot limit the amount of time spent on jury duty.
 See Employers Obligated to Provide Leave; Duration of Leave.